Kif11/anticap/README.md

 To run
 ```
-cd build
-./anticap
+./build/anticap
 ```

 Use `-h` flag to get more help on different options.
-Use `-v` to show log output.

 ## What does this tool do exactly?

-1. Capture packets in monitor mode for a given WiFi network
+1. Capture packets in monitor mode for a given WiFi network to discover connected devices
-2. Go through the list of discover devices and try to access internet
+2. Spoof your mac to every discovered address and try to ping google.com
-3. Derive some connection rating based on the previous step
-4. Pick a device with the best connection and set your mac address to this device
+4. If mac address has a positive connection keep it as your current one

 This tool is tested on Mojave 10.14.2 with
 Card Type:	AirPort Extreme  (0x14E4, 0x133)